Skip to content

 The session breaks up stubborn scar tissue your body developed when an injury heals improperly, increases blood flow, and prompts your system to rebuild stronger, healthier tissue, so healing can finally happen.

-What Conditions Can It Help With?
+What Can ACT Help With?

-• Chronic shoulder pain and overuse injuries
+• Chronic shoulder pain that limits your movement

-• Hip, buttock, and glute pain
+• Plantar fasciitis and heel pain

 Acoustic Compression Therapy illustration

-How many sessions are needed?
+How many sessions will I need?

 CONTACT US